krzysztofslusarski/krzysztofslusarski.github.io/_posts/2020-11-10-humongous.md

 Available formats are:

-* Plain human readable text - as example above
+* Plain human readable text - as the example above
 * JSON
 * XML

-By default stacktrace is cut to 5 top frames, you can change it using --stack-depth option.
+By default, stack trace is cut to 5 top frames, you can change it using --stack-depth option.

 From the output I put above, we can read that we have 3 objects we were looking for, we can read from it, that our _humongous allocation_ is done with thread "badguy", and is done in lambda in Application class.